Write API test scripts in Postman

 Some of the most common approaches to API testing are contract testing, unit testing, end-to-end testing, and load testing.

-The Pre-request tab enables you to do any processing needed before sending a request, like setting variable values.
+The Scripts > Pre-request tab enables you to do any processing needed before sending a request, like setting variable values.
 Any code here runs before the request is sent.
 To learn more, see Write pre-request scripts.

 Open the side pane in either sandbox to view a list of test snippets.
 You can select one or more snippets to inject these pre-written blocks of code.
 Some will help you retrieve the data from variables, some are boilerplate tests, and some perform common utility functions.